mcbadlon31/CHM172-Reaction-Dynamics/docs/Student_Guide_Group_1.md

         *   Locate the "Saddle Point" (Transition State).
         *   Is it in the **Entrance Channel** (Reactants close, Products far)?
 This is an **EARLY BARRIER**.
         *   **Record**: Verify the barrier height is $\sim 5$ kJ/mol.

+> **✅ Expected Outcome**: The saddle point should appear close to the reactant valley (lower-left of contour plot).
+This "early barrier" is why translational energy promotes reaction.

 ---